akeeba/com_datacompliance/README.md

 ## Download

+Stable releases are available [on the GitHub repository's Releases page](https://github.com/akeeba/com_datacompliance/releases).

-No public downloads are currently available.
-You will need to build the package yourself (sorry).
+More current features and bug fixes may be found in the development branch.
+However, you will need to build the package yourself to access them.

 ## Support policy

-This component is currently in an experimental / internal development phase.
-As a result we cannot provide any kind of end user support.
+We do not provide any end user support.

+If you are a developer and want to contribute a bug fix or small feature please send a Pull Request.
+If it's a more significant feature you want to contribute please file an issue first, explaining your use case, how you propose to address it and what is your timeline for writing the code.
+We will get back to you within a week at most.

 ## Prerequisites